ryanlonergan/100_days_of_code/day_48_game_playing_bot/README.md

 https://chromedriver.chromium.org/downloads
 https://saucelabs.com/resources/articles/selenium-tips-css-selectors

+totally different version of the game - this code was designed for v 2.031 after five minutes, got to about 70 cookies per second

+clicks about 7-8 times per second, fix updated this to 18-19 per second

 If you want to run the project yourself, you will need to make a `config.json` file with the following variables:

     "variable"  # short description